-The 9 Best GPS Time Clock Apps (Compared Side-By-Side)
+The 8 Best GPS Time Clock Apps (Compared Side-By-Side)

 GPS time clock apps are a must-have for companies with employees who work across multiple locations.
 They come with mobile apps that let employees clock in and out no matter where they work, and they have features that ensure employees are all in the right place at the right time.

-In this post, we’re comparing the nine best GPS time clock apps side-by-side.
+In this post, we’re comparing the eight best GPS time clock apps side-by-side.
 We’ll take a look at the GPS tracking features each app offers, explain which apps are best for which types of companies, note any unique features, and compare pricing across all of the tools.

 Overview of the best GPS time clock apps